 Winter is most definitely the time we spend the most in the setting of our home.
-When the temperatures outside get lower, our need for cozy and warm space increases significantly.
-Most of the people prepare their home for the long evenings, spend in the comfort of their own home, by undertaking seasonal cleaning in the beginning of the older months.
+When the temperatures outside get lower, our need for cosy and warm space increases significantly.
+Most of the people prepare their home for the long evenings, spend in the comfort of their own home, by undertaking seasonal cleaning at the beginning of the colder months.
 Seasonal deep cleaning gets rid of the dirt and dust, collected during the hectic summer we spend mostly outside, not worrying about the inner spaces.
-Seasonal deep cleaning, also, sets the inner spaces in cozy atmosphere and immediately increases our pleasure of spending the day at home.
+Seasonal deep cleaning, also, sets the inner spaces in a cosy atmosphere and immediately increases our pleasure of spending the day at home.

-However, we often forget about the floors, when spending hours and hours in cleaning bathrooms, kitchens, furniture, etc. Wooden floors are the ones that most often suffer from the traces of high traffic and everyday use and they need some attention to get ready for colder days.
+However, we often forget about the floors, when spending hours and hours cleaning bathrooms, kitchens, furniture, etc. Wooden floors are the ones that most often suffer from the traces of high traffic and everyday use and they need some attention to get ready for colder days.
 Remember, the proper maintenance for your hardwood, engineered wood or parquetry floors often pays off with lower heating bills.